 The schema is the REST Enabled schema name, or it’s schema alias, which we refer to as the url_mapping_pattern.

 What else do I need to know about ORDS in Autonomous?

 OS Authentication is available if you want it.
 But note that means consumers of your API will be logging in as actual Oracle Database users, and you’ll be using BASIC Auth, which is generally frowned upon, even when HTTPS is in play.

 We recommend you use an ORDS provided OAUTH2 client.
 Hot Tip #1 – use Todd’s awesome blog post to see how to do this.

-WE DO NOT RECOMMEND YOU USE ADMIN FOR PUBLISHING REST APIs.
+DO NOT USE ADMIN FOR PUBLISHING REST APIs

 Building Services – with what tools?

 You can use anything that can connect to your database and exercise the ORDS PL/SQL APIs.
 We recommend you either use SQL Developer on your desktop or stay in your browser and simply use Oracle SQL Developer Web..

 Just give me a movie to watch, TL;DR